Kethen/samsung-exynos8890-ubuntu-touch/tinker.md

 Slightly dangerous, but advanced users can also adjust power hints at `/home/phablet/.config/powerhint.json` then reboot.

-Optionally network power saving can be enabled, which only allows internet to be on for 30 seconds every 4 and a half minutes when screen is off.
-It can detect whether hotspot is on reliably, but it cannot tell whether any applications need active background internet connection without a proper wakelock like interface on ut itself (requires at least https://gitlab.com/ubports/development/core/repowerd/-/merge_requests/74 but I don't know if that'll get merged).
+Optionally network power saving can be enabled, which only allows internet to be on for 30 seconds every 9 and a half minutes when screen is off.
+It can detect whether hotspot is on reliably, and with https://gitlab.com/ubports/development/core/repowerd/-/merge_requests/74 merged it can detect whether any app is instructing the device to stay awake.
+However bringing down cellular networking on nm has a tiny chance to confuse lomiri network indicator, so until that is sorted out this feature is more for testing.

 To enable network power saving, create an empty file at `/home/phablet/.config/network_power_saving`, one can do that in terminal with `touch /home/phablet/.config/network_power_saving`.
 The change is applied the next screen off.